r0m4k/RIskHeatmap/README.md

 This repository contains the code (riskHeatmap.py) and the plot example that this code produces (riskHeatmap.png)

-(P.s Risk visualisation is an important tool for any risk assesment procedures.
+(P.s Risk visualisation is an important step for any risk assesment procedure.
 So, visualise your risk and metigate it!)